cs50nestm/cs50labs/variables/README.md

 Now replace every occurance of `17` with `age`, so that the program uses the variable rather than the hardcoded number for each calculation.

-When you are done, compile your program by typing the following in the terminal window after the `$` prompt followed by `Enter`:
+When you are done, compile your program by typing the following in the terminal window after the `$` prompt followed by enter:

 ```
 make variables